 7.1.1 Introduction

-The present clause specifies <mgmtObj> resource specializations used to configure AEs or CSEs on ADN or ASN/MN nodes in the Field Domain in order to establish M2M Service Layer operation.
+The present clause specifies <mgmtObj> resource specializations used to configure AEs or CSEs on ADN or ASN/MN nodes in the Field Domain to establish M2M Service Layer operation.

 Table 7.1.1-1 shows a summary of <mgmtObj> resource specializations defined in the present document.